FlowiseAI/FlowiseDocs/integrations/langchain/cache/in-memory-cache.md

 # InMemory Cache

-Caches LLM response in local memory, will be cleared when app is restarted
+Caches LLM responses in local memory.
+Will be cleared when the app is restarted.